Money and Wellbeing

 What can we do if we are struggling with mental health issues and money worries?

 Acknowledging the issue is an important, and difficult, first step.
-There is help out there for all kinds of mental health difficulties, and there are lots of resources to help us find the right support for ourselves.
+There is help out there for all kinds of mental health difficulties, and there are lots of resources to help us find the right support for ourselves and others.

 Psychological techniques you can try yourself: